FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 ## Deploying an Example OPC-UA Server in Node-RED

-With some background on OPC-UA and how information is modeled in mind, we can take a look at the [node-red-contrib-opcua-server](https://flows.nodered.org/node/node-red-contrib-opcua-server) node, which is merely a compact version of the [node-red-contrib-opcua](https://flows.nodered.org/node/node-red-contrib-opcua) node that only focuses on the OPC-UA server and hence requires less dependencies, maintained by [Klaus Landsdorf](https://github.com/biancode).
+With some background on OPC-UA and how information is modeled in mind, we can take a look at the [node-red-contrib-opcua-server](https://flows.nodered.org/node/node-red-contrib-opcua-server) node, which is merely a compact version of the [node-red-contrib-opcua](https://flows.nodered.org/node/node-red-contrib-opcua) node that only focuses on the OPC-UA server and hence requires less dependencies.

  An [example flow](https://github.com/BiancoRoyal/node-red-contrib-opcua-server/blob/master/examples/server-with-context.json) is provided on github that can serve as a basis for understanding how a OPC-UA server is constructed.
 Let’s get the example server up and running.